Estuary: Partially mixed

 As tidal forcing increases, river output becomes less than the marine input.
 Here, current induced turbulence causes mixing of the whole water column such that salinity varies more longitudinally rather than vertically, leading to a moderately stratified condition.
 Examples include the Chesapeake Bay and Narragansett Bay.

 Well-mixed

 Tidal mixing forces exceed river output, resulting in a well-mixed water column and the disappearance of the vertical salinity gradient.
 The freshwater-seawater boundary is eliminated due to the intense turbulent mixing and eddy effects.
 The lower reaches of Delaware Bay and the Raritan River in New Jersey are examples of vertically homogeneous estuaries.

 Inverse

 Inverse estuaries occur in dry climates where evaporation greatly exceeds the inflow of freshwater.
 A salinity maximum zone is formed, and both riverine and oceanic water flow close to the surface towards this zone.
 This water is pushed downward and spreads along the bottom in both the seaward and landward direction.
-An example of an inverse estuary is Spencer Gulf, South Australia.
+Examples of an inverse estuary are Spencer Gulf, South Australia, Saloum River and Casamance River, Senegal.